Upcoming

 ~ Reviving the Spirit of an Artist Through His Personal Collection, Jillian Steinhauer in conversation with Karen Patterson, Hyperallergic, January 15, 2014

-The Hyde Park Art Center | Chicago, IL
+2009 | Altogether Mutable, Hyde Park Art Center Retrospective, Chicago, IL

-Thirty years of mixed-media paintings are presented in Zelazny's first retrospect, Altogether Mutable: the Work of Mary Lou Zelazny, at the Hyde Park Art Center from February 1, 2009 through April 12, 2009.
+Thirty years of mixed-media paintings are presented in Zelazny's first retrospective, Altogether Mutable: the Work of Mary Lou Zelazny, at the Hyde Park Art Center from February 1, 2009 through April 12, 2009.
 Accompanied by a catalog with text by curator and director of the Hyde Park Art Center, Allison Peters Quinn, and author John Haskell.
 More information about the retrospective here.

 Press: